 Below is a list outlining the key ways in which the style has developed since previous editions.

-As well as making use of the powerful generator, you can cite in a flash by downloading the iOS or Android app.
+As well as making use of the powerful citation generator on this MLA citation website, you can cite with our Chrome add-on or Word add-on.

 Sign up to Cite This For Me – the ultimate citation management tool.